amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-7-algorithms-essentials.md

 **Steps:**

-1. Initialize a collection.
+For a given collection:

-2. Define two indexes representing the positions of the elements to be swapped.
+1. Define two indexes representing the positions of the elements to be swapped.
-3. Use a temporary variable to hold the value of the first element.
+2. Use a temporary variable to hold the value of the first element.
-4. Assign the value of the second element to the first element’s position.
+3. Assign the value of the second element to the first element’s position.
-5. Assign the value stored in the temporary variable to the second element’s position.
+4. Assign the value stored in the temporary variable to the second element’s position.

 ---